qdrant/landing_page/qdrant-landing/content/articles/solving-contexto.md

     - Second, because we don't know the exact distance to the secret word.
     - We can only compare distances between words.

-The solution should not only account for the most sililar word we found so far, but also consider the distance to the words it found to be unsimilar.
+The solution should not only account for the most similar word we found so far, but also consider the distance to the words it found to be dissimilar.
 -->

 It's clear that the game is using some kind of Word2Vec model to sort words by their similarity to the secret word.